open-uem/openuem-docs/docs/02-Installation/01-Server/03-linux.md

 Once, all the questions are answered the package will be installed.

 :::warning
-Installation may take some minutes if it must generate certificates so if you see that progress stalls for some minutes (generally at 88%), please be patient as cryptographic operations are heavy, database schema is created, and hundreds of megabytes are copied.
+Installation may take some minutes if it must generate certificates so if you see that progress stalls for some minutes (generally at 60% or 80%), please be patient as cryptographic operations are heavy, database schema is created, and hundreds of megabytes are copied.
 :::

 :::info